Simona Ventura: Television career

-She presented "Quelli che il Calcio" until 2011.

-Simona Ventura led the popular reality show L'isola dei famosi for 8 editions.
+Simona Ventura presented Quelli che... il Calcio until 2011.
+She led the popular reality show L'isola dei famosi for 8 editions.
 In the fall of 2009, she abandoned her role as a judge on X-Factor.
 Working on his two most important programmes, Simona Ventura in May 2011 had some problems with the company.
 The director of RAI 2 Massimo Liofredi tried not to renew the contract of Simona Ventura for this reason after she signed a contract with Sky.

 Simona was a judge in seasons 1, 2, 5, 6 and 7 of the Italian X-Factor, winning the fifth one with her act Francesca Michielin.

 Simona Ventura signed a contract for two years with satellite platform Sky after almost 10 years spent working at RAI bringing good advertising revenue, becoming the queen of RAI 2, leaving the company to move to the satellite network.

 In early 2016 Simona Ventura returned to Mediaset as a contestant in the XI season of the popular reality show L'isola dei famosi now hosted by Alessia Marcuzzi with Alvin on Canale 5 and won by Giacobbe Fragomeni.

 In the autumn of 2016 Mariano Di Vaio (in couple with the dancer Stefano De Martino) is one of the tutors/mentors of the first season of Selfie – Le cose cambiano, the new talent show produced by Fascino PGT of Maria De Filippi and aired by Canale 5 with Simona Ventura as presenter.
 Bernardo Corradi (in couple with the dancer Stefano De Martino) in May-June 2017 is one of the tutors/mentors in the second season of Selfie – Le cose cambiano, a talent show produced by Fascino PGT of Maria De Filippi and aired by Canale 5 with Simona Ventura as presenter.

 Other appearances

 In 1996 Ventura was the Italian voice of Lola Bunny in Space Jam.

 She acted in the film Fratelli Coltelli in 1997.

 In 2008 Ventura starred in La fidanzata di papà with Massimo Boldi and Elisabetta Canalis.

-In 2009 Ventura was trolled by English rock band Muse in her show "Quelli che.. il Calcio".
+In 2009 Ventura was trolled by English rock band Muse in her show Quelli che.. il Calcio.

 In 2010 she had a cameo in Sofia Coppola's Somewhere.

 In 2012, Ventura provided the voice of the pre-match presenter in the EA Sports video game FIFA 13.